SMByC/Coregistration-Qgis-processing/README.md

 # Coregistration

-Image to image co-registration processing Qgis plugin.
+Image to image automatic co-registration processing Qgis plugin.
+This plugin use Arosics to perform automatic subpixel co-registration of image datasets based on an image matching approach working in the frequency domain.

 ![](docs/img/coregistration.png)